Demon: Etymology

 The English use of demon as synonym for devils goes back at least as far as about 825.
-The German word (Dämon), however, is different from devil (Teufel) and demons as evil spirits, and akin to the original meaning of a Daimon.
+The German word (Dämon), however, is different from devil (Teufel) and demons as evil spirits, and akin to the original meaning of daimōn.
+The Western Modern era conception of demons, as in the Ars Goetia, derives seamlessly from the ambient popular culture of Late Antiquity.